fisher08/chripy/_posts/2022-11-14-cache-friendly-application.md

 ![Cache misses level impact of random access](./img/cache-messes-random-access.png)

-The ratio between successful loads and cache misses is very different for type data accesses.
-When the array is accessed sequentially, only about 6% of all memory loads result in cache misses.
-When data is accessed randomly, the number of cache misses increases.
-The high number of cache misses is quite expected, since the array does not fit in the cache and you have to load everything from RAM.
-But why are there almost no cache misses when accessing the array sequentially?
-Because there is a prefetcher that loads the data of the next cache line when interacting with the current line.
-That's why we can observe a low level of cache misses when sequentially accessing a small-sized array.
+The ratio between successful loads and cache misses varies significantly depending on the type of data access.
+When the array is accessed sequentially, only about 6% of memory loads result in cache misses.
+However, when data is accessed randomly, the number of cache misses increases dramatically.
+This high number of cache misses is expected because the array does not fit in the cache, requiring frequent data loads from RAM.
+But why are there so few cache misses when accessing the array sequentially?
+The answer lies in the prefetcher, which loads the next cache line while processing the current one.
+This behavior reduces cache misses significantly when accessing a small-sized array sequentially.
 ## Performance penalty with False Sharing
 ```java